Pesticides and Proposition 65

 How do pesticides get listed?

 - State's Qualified Experts: Two independent scientific committees consisting of experts appointed by the Governor determine if chemicals qualify for listing by having clearly been shown to cause cancer, birth defects, or other reproductive harm.
-One committee (the Carcinogen Identification Committee, CIC) is responsible for reviewing data for cancer-related information, and the other committee (Developmental and Reproductive Toxicant Identification Committee, DARTIC) is responsible for reviewing data on chemicals that cause male and female reproductive and developmental effects.
-The committees consider chemicals for listing in public meetings held at least once a year.
+One committee (the Carcinogen Identification Committee, CIC) is responsible for reviewing data on carcinogens, and the other committee (Developmental and Reproductive Toxicant Identification Committee, DARTIC) is responsible for reviewing data on chemicals that cause male and female reproductive and developmental effects.
+The committees consider chemicals for listing during public meetings held at least once a year.

-- Formally Required to be Labeled: If a state or federal agency formally requires that a pesticide be labeled or identified as causing cancer or reproductive toxicity, it must be listed under Proposition 65.
+- Formally Required to be Labeled: If a state or federal agency formally requires that a chemical be labeled or identified as causing cancer or birth defects or other reproductive harm, it must be listed under Proposition 65.
 Most of the chemicals listed in this manner are prescription drugs identified as causing cancer or reproductive effects by the FDA.

 When does a warning need to be given?